Health insurance in South Africa

 - Cholera

-What’s more, if your children are under a year old, they’ll need a measles vaccination.
+And if your children are under a year old, they’ll need a measles vaccination.
 You should also ask your doctor to prescribe medication or antibiotics for illnesses you might catch in South Africa.
-Dengue fever and chikungunya are present in many African countries, so you may well contract one of these diseases during your stay in South Africa.
+Dengue fever and chikungunya are present in many African countries.
+You are therefore not immune to contracting one of these diseases during your stay in South Africa.

 How can I consult a general practitioner or specialist in South Africa?

 Access to cell phones for the local population is growing exponentially.
 Equally important is the development of healthcare applications to overcome the crucial lack of access to care.
-These phone applications will enable you to consult doctors online, giving you easy access to a wide range of questions without spending hours in public hospital queues.
-For example, with these applications, you can locate the nearest medical center most suited to your needs, and identify counterfeit medicines.
-You’ll be able to get more regular follow-up if you’re undergoing medical treatment: simply send a message to your doctor, who will get back to you promptly, and you won’t need to book a consultation.
+These phone applications will enable you to consult doctors online, making it easier for you to answer a wide range of questions without spending hours in public hospital queues.
+For example, with these applications, you’ll be able to locate the nearest medical center most suited to your needs, as well as identify counterfeit drugs.
+You’ll also be able to get more regular follow-up if you’re undergoing medical treatment.
+Simply send a message to your doctor and he or she will get back to you promptly, so you don’t have to book a consultation.

 How do you care for your child in South Africa?

-To book a consultation with a paediatrician in South Africa, you can use health apps or websites.
+To book a consultation with a pediatrician in South Africa, use health apps or websites.

 Dental consultations in South Africa